rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 4. To create user and role for skc library, update the create_roles.conf, and run ./skc_library_create_roles.sh, which is inside the resources folder.

-5. Generate the RSA key in the kbs host and copy it to SGX host.
+5. Generate the RSA key in the kbs host and copy it to SGX host under /root/.

-6. Refer to openssl and nginx sub sections of Quick Start Guide in the "Configuration for NGINX testing" to configure nginx.conf and openssl.conf present resource in the directory.
+6. Refer to openssl and nginx sub sections of Quick Start Guide in the "Configuration for NGINX testing" to configure nginx.conf and openssl.conf files which are under resource directory.

 7. Update keyID in the keys.txt and nginx.conf.